uber/kraken/README.md

 # Features

 Following are some highlights of Kraken:
 - **Highly scalable**.
-Kraken is capable of distributing docker images at > 50% of max download speed limit on every host.
+Kraken is capable of distributing Docker images at > 50% of max download speed limit on every host.
 Cluster size and image size do not have significant impact on download speed.
   - Supports at least 8k hosts per cluster.